Understanding Lactose Intolerance

 - If you have removed all the gluten from your diet and you are still having symptoms, you may have lactose intolerance.

-- There are two ways to test for lactose intolerance — a low-lactose diet trial at home or a breath test.
-Read the next level for more details.
+- There are several ways to test for lactose intolerance — a trial at home or the hydrogen breath test is the most common.

 - Lactose intolerance can usually be controlled on a low-lactose diet.
 Complete avoidance of lactose is usually not necessary.

-- Lactose Intolerance.
-National Digestive Diseases Information Clearinghouse.
-Accessed May 2, 2011.
+- Diagnosis of Lactose Intolerance.
+National Digestive Diseases Information Clearinghouse. www.niddk.nih.gov.
+Accessed March 1, 2022.